Tops Charters

 Fishing Charter with Captain Richard Delgado – Rates & Booking

-Captain Richard Delgado of Tops Charters on Sunday November runs a 4-hour guided fishing trip for up to 4 guests at $75 per additional person (6 people maximum).
-This Crystal River inshore charter includes all rods, reels, tackle, bait, and fishing licenses.
-Start times adjust based on tides and weather conditions to maximize your success on the water.
-Captain Richard provides hands-on guidance for light tackle and sight fishing techniques while maintaining safety as the top priority.
-Book online or call to secure your spot on these productive Crystal River waters.
+Captain Richard Delgado of Tops Charters on Sunday November leads this 4-hour inshore fishing adventure for up to 4 guests at $75 per additional person (6 people maximum).
+All essential gear is provided including rods, reels, tackle, bait, and fishing licenses, making this trip perfect for beginners and experienced anglers alike.
+The charter focuses on redfish, spotted sea trout, snook, and black drum using light tackle and sight fishing techniques in Crystal River's productive shallow waters.
+Start and end times adjust based on tides and weather conditions to maximize your success on the water.
+Book online or call to secure your spot with this licensed local guide who prioritizes safety and hands-on instruction.

 Highlights of Half Day Guided Fishing Trip In Crystal River - Redfish, Snook, and More